Sermon on the Mound: Reception

 However, Thatcher's supporters believed that if the church invited her to speak, it should have expected her to talk about the religious aspects of her worldview.
-The Margaret Thatcher Foundation, which reproduces the full text of the speech on its website and characterises the nickname "Sermon on the Mound" as tasteless, rates it as having key importance as a statement of Thatcher's views on "civil liberties, education, taxation, family, race, immigration, nationality, religion & morality, social security, and welfare".
-Thatcher herself noted: "[]e have had more requests for copies of that speech from all over the world than any other."
+The Margaret Thatcher Foundation rates the address as having key importance as a statement of Thatcher's views on "civil liberties, education, taxation, family, race, immigration, nationality, religion & morality, social security, and welfare".
+Thatcher herself noted, "We have had more requests for copies of that speech from all over the world than any other."

 In 1989, the novelist Jonathan Raban made a detailed analysis of the address using the methodology of literary criticism, in particular studying how the vocabulary resonates with the language of English Methodism and of Scottish Presbyterianism, as well as its place in Thatcher's own political rhetoric.
 He discusses the allusions to Abraham Lincoln, the "Battle Hymn of the Republic" and Gilbert and Sullivan.
 He highlights the significance of the idiosyncratic "Judaic-Christian" (as opposed to Judeo-Christian) and the implied slighting of Islam.
 Raban rates the speech as a strong statement of Thatcher's ideas:

-"[]o attack on its eccentric theology, its flawed logic, its mercilessly scant language can rob Mrs Thatcher's speech of the remarkable consistency of its vision.
+"No attack on its eccentric theology, its flawed logic, its mercilessly scant language can rob Mrs Thatcher's speech of the remarkable consistency of its vision.
 It is stamped throughout with her peculiar integrity, her plainspun way with big ideas, her scornful and impatient certitude."
 However, he concludes that the language of the address "has the unpleasant ring of a new and pertly unctuous thieves' slang".